macieyng/resource-center/python/str_vs_repr.md

 # `__str__` vs `__repr__`

-This two built-n magic methods (aka dunders - double underscores) are often confused by begginers, intermediate developers, but also by advanced devs.
+This two built-in magic methods (aka dunders - double underscores) are often confused by begginers, intermediate, but also advanced devs.

-First of all we have to say that this methods are not equivalent.
+First of all, we have to say that this methods are not equivalent.
 The purpose of each is different.
 Let's have a look into official docs.

 ### Official documentation